ionux/bitcoin-campaign-donation-form/README.md

 <pre>http://your_web_site_address/bitcoin/</pre>

 Next, on your main campaign website create a new post telling your supporters you now support Bitcoin donations and link to the donation form.
-That's all there is to it! :D
+That's all there is to it!

 Configuration